MicrosoftDocs/playfab-docs/playfab-docs/data-analytics/learn-data/churn-prediction/overview.md

 - Send Emails: Custom Email Templates can be created to invite players to exclusive sales or sneak peek access to new levels/content.
 - Grant Items/Coins: Personalized rewards such as granting Virtual Currency or Catalog Items.

-If above actions are not applicable or do not suffice, Titles can always create customized solutions via [CloudScript using Azure Functions](../../../features/automation/cloudscript-af/index.md).
+If above actions aren't applicable or don't suffice, Titles can always create customized solutions via [CloudScript using Azure Functions](../../../features/automation/cloudscript-af/index.md).

 ## See also